Dear Turning the Tide Family,

 Our festival is held once more at the lovely Camp Greynolds, a private campground located off Miami Gardens Drive along the Oleta River.
 Specific directions are at the bottom of this page.
 It is common to see all sorts of wildlife, including egrets, ibis, and herons along the river, and owls, bats, raccoons, and foxes live among the great oaks of the camp.
 Nine cabins, all handicapped accessible and recently renovated, are steps away from a bathhouse and Great Hall with kitchen.
 A campfire ring is a short walk from the cabins and provides a beautiful spot for our rituals beneath the trees.
 The spirits of the land are alive and present at Greynolds – it is a well-loved spot that Witches and Pagans from South Florida have used for gatherings for over 20 years!

-Our festival will once more include rituals, workshops, our Witchy Auction (so bring cash for tickets!), and drumming, plus new favorites like Battle of the Witches on Sunday morning!
+Our festival will once more include rituals, workshops, our Witchy Auction (so bring cash for tickets!), and drumming, plus a baby blessing Sunday morning!
 We cannot wait to celebrate with you!

 Registration and Accommodations

-Registration will open at 5:30pm for those tenting, and 6:00pm for our family members in cabins.
+Please be sure to have your photo ID with you to help expedite our registration and signin process.
+Registration will open at 4:00pm for those tenting, and 5:30pm for our family members in cabins.
+Yes, this is earlier than last year!
 This will allow you to check in and set up your tent/cabin while it is still light.
 Please Note: the campground is used by another group before we arrive.
 We will be able to access Cabins and the Great Hall once they have finished using the space.

 Opening Ritual will be held at 9pm.
 Our gates will be locked during Opening Ritual, and throughout the festival with the exception of Lunch on Saturday.